laurakond/Stitch-Art-Guides-pp4/README.md

 [Stitch Art Guides wireframes](documentation/design/wireframes.pdf)

 ### Color palette
-The following palette was used to ensure the contrast is achieved between main parts of the website:
+The following palette was used to ensure the contrast is achieved between the main parts of the website:

 <details>
     <summary>Color palette images</summary>